AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### Commerce {#commerce-65100}

 * The value in the **[!UICONTROL Published By]** field displayed is incorrect in the Column view (NPR-36902).
-* New products are marked as modified on Catalog rollout (NPR-36666).
+* When a Catalog is rolled out, new products are incorrectly marked as modified products (NPR-36666).
-* Product page is not recreated when you recreate a deleted product (NPR-36665).
+* When you recreate a deleted product, the product page is not recreated (NPR-36665).
 * Modified pages are updated but the corresponding linked products are not updated on Catalog rollout (CQ-4321409, NPR-36422).
 * The **[!UICONTROL Publish later]** and **[!UICONTROL Unpublish later]** workflows do not work (CQ-4327679).